Skip to main content

 bun install

-To add npm dependencies to a particular workspace, just cd to the appropriate directory and run bun add commands as you would normally.
-Bun will detect that you are in a workspace and hoist the dependency as needed.
+To add npm dependencies to a particular workspace, cd to that directory and run bun add as you normally would.
+Bun detects that you are in a workspace and hoists the dependency as needed.

 cd packages/stuff-a